lacchain/id-mailbox/README.md

 }
 ````

-Currently, LACChain ID can resolve the following methods and networks:
+Currently, LACChain Mailbox can resolve the following methods and networks:

 | Method                         | Network                                  |
 | -------------------------------| -----------------------------------------|